From the co-writer and producer, Julian Colbeck…

 What we try to do in this extravaganza of aural delights is introduce you the viewer to this type of experience.
 The series is not magically going to turn you into the next Alan Parsons.
 Only you can wave that wand.
 What it can do, though, is give you the familiarity with the basic tools and tricks of the trade so that you can develop your own frames of reference, and build up your own pool of knowledge that’s relevant to the field of sound recording that interests you.

 Like all great teachers, Alan is someone whose advice you can come back to time and time again and always find new meanings.
 Coley Read, one of Alan’s mix engineers once said about the Drums section, “I must have watched it 50 times and I’m still learning new stuff.”

-Many thanks for purchasing this DVD series and we hope you do likewise.
+Many thanks for making a purchase and we hope you do likewise.